DreamLifting: A Plug-in Module Lifting MV Diffusion Models for 3D Asset Generation: Introduction

-To achieve this goal, we introduce the \moduleNameFull~(\moduleName) for end-to-end, high-quality, PBR-ready 3D asset generation by leveraging MV diffusion priors from a novel perspective.
+In this paper, we introduce the \moduleNameFull~(\moduleName) to explore the geometric and PBR priors encoded in MV diffusion models for end-to-end, high-quality, PBR-ready 3D asset generation from a novel perspective.
 The \moduleName~features a plug-in module that integrates seamlessly with pre-trained multi-view diffusion.
 Specifically, we first design a simple yet effective \moduleName~Wrapper module, which serves as the core component for adaptively preserving and fusing pre-trained knowledge for 3D asset generation.
 The network layers of MV diffusion models encode robust knowledge acquired from billions of images, and the \moduleName~Wrapper clones and freezes these pre-trained layers, and injects learnable, zero-initialized convolutional layers to adapt this knowledge for 3D asset generation.
 To incorporate multiple priors, including MV RGB diffusion priors and MV PBR material diffusion priors, for geometry and PBR material generation, we introduce the \moduleName~Switcher, which aligns different priors in a layer-wise manner using learnable, zero-initialized convolutional layers, which prevents conflicts between priors during the early training stage and enables the progressive and adaptive growth of alignment.
 Finally, we propose the \moduleName~Decoder to generate pixel-aligned 2D Gaussian Splatting (2DGS)~\cite{kerbl3Dgaussians,huang20242d, szymanowicz2024splatter} as the 3D representation that bridges 2D priors and 3D content creation.
 During training, as our module predicts PBR-ready 2DGS in a feed-forward manner, supervision can be performed solely using rendered RGB images and corresponding G-buffer images.
 The 2D supervision scheme facilitates the incorporation of various image-based loss functions.
 Therefore, we introduce an image-based differentiable deferred shading scheme to closely align the generated PBR materials with their corresponding image appearances during training, substantially enhancing their realism.